asset-group/5ghoul-5g-nr-attacks/README.md

 # 2. ⏩ Quick Start

-To get started with *5Ghoul PoC*, we recomend usage of **5Ghoul Container**, available our docker hub.
+To get started with *5Ghoul PoC*, we recomend usage of **5Ghoul Container**, available in our docker hub.
 To simplify its usage, we created a wrapper script to run the container with all the required docker arguments:

 ```bash
 mkdir 5ghoul # Create 5ghoul folder